-Since 2018, the BAHTL has been supported through the National Science Foundation EAR/IF Laboratory Technician Support program (Award 1735492) to provide optimal operation of advanced instrumentation, analytical protocol development, and user training for Earth sciences research.
+The BAHTL is partially funded through the National Science Foundation EAR/IF Laboratory Technician Support program (Award 1735492) to provide optimal operation of advanced instrumentation, analytical protocol development, and user training for Earth sciences research.
 The BAHTL welcomes researchers and their students with research interests in (U-Th)/He thermochronology.
-Contact Prof. Julie Fosdick (email@example.com) and Dr. Adam Goldsmith (firstname.lastname@example.org) to learn more and to arrange a visit.

 We invite students and researchers to arrange a visit to perform their own sample preparation and helium isotope measurements.
 BAHTL personnel provide training to faculty, postdocs, and student researchers on how to prepare samples and operate equipment to collect analytical data.
 Alternatively, we prepare samples and operate the equipment on behalf of the researcher.